Corporate Governance Statement

 The current Directors are expected to devote sufficient time in the discharge of their duties and responsibilities as they hold less than five (5) directorships in listed issuer, in compliance with paragraph 15.06 of the Listing Requirements.

 The Board meets on a quarterly basis with additional meetings held whenever necessary.
-There were four (4) board meetings held during the financial year ended 31 December 2015 and the attendance record is as follows:-
+Five (5) board meetings were held during the financial year ended 31 December 2018 and the attendance record were tabulated as follows:-

 The Board acknowledges the fact that continuous education is vital for the Board members to gain insight and keep abreast with the state of economy, manufacturing, technological advances in the core business, latest regulatory developments and management strategies.